anubhav2412/ui-doctor/template.md

 	•	Contact Support: Reach out to the development team for assistance with unexpected issues.
 	•	Documentation: Refer to this guide for detailed information on features and usage.

-Enjoy exploring your website’s inner workings with the HTML Component Scanner!
+Enjoy exploring your website’s inner workings with the HTML Component Analyzer!